-The teachers in the infants including Miss Hooker (Foundation Stage teacher) know all of the children and this is much easier in a small school.
-Our size supports relationships and it helps the children to feel secure.
+Our school size supports relationships and it helps the children to feel secure.
 When we have different specialists to support children in e.g. singing, French and violin, we support them by experiencing this with them.

 Please visit our class pages for content specific learning detail to Yr1 and Yr2 at present.
 Under the tab labelled Pupils.